LEADERSHIP IN AMERICA’S LARGEST OFFSHORE DISASTERS

 Identifying All Liable Parties in an Offshore Accident

-In an offshore accident, multiple parties may be at fault.
+Offshore injury cases frequently involve multiple liable parties, as operations typically involve the well operator, drilling contractor, vessel owner, and multiple service contractors working simultaneously on the same site.
 A thorough investigation is essential to identify all responsible entities to ensure you can pursue maximum compensation.
 Liable parties may include:

 • Your Employer: For negligence under the Jones Act or for LHWCA benefits.